Only you will know if you have the patience and the skill level to install the upholstery skins yourself.

 - Phillips screw driver – ratchet and sockets

-- Can Spray Adhesive (use to stick slip film and foam pieces down & to hold some vinyl in place – at your local Auto Parts Store)
+- Can Spray Adhesive (use to foam pieces down & to hold some vinyl in place – at your local Auto Parts Store)

 1. Unpack and spread the skins out in a warm environment, if possible, to prevent stubborn fold marks.

 The warmer the skin the easier to install and adjust.
 Once the skin is good and warm, begin the installation leaving the heater blowing on the skin as you work.
 You may get a little warm but it’s worth it to have the vinyl much easier to stretch and fit.
 Before using any other heat source, CALL or E- mail US!